DanBaloiu/recipe-share-site/README.md

 Key outcomes (mapped to LO8 assessment criteria):

-- **8.1 — AI-assisted code creation**: AI was used to help generate and refine code for several front-end and back-end improvements, including:
+- **1 — AI-assisted code creation**: AI was used to help generate and refine code for several front-end and back-end improvements, including:
 	- Adding Bootstrap-compatible widgets and classes to `recipes/forms.py` so forms render with consistent styling.
 	- Implementing staff approval views and templates (`recipes/views.py`, `recipes/urls.py`, `recipes/templates/recipes/pending_*.html`).
 	- Creating a small context processor (`recipes/context_processors.py`) to provide pending counts to templates.
 	These changes were reviewed and adjusted manually to ensure they fit the project's architecture and coding style.

-- **8.2 — AI-assisted debugging**: AI helped diagnose and fix a Django template error caused by attempting to pass keyword args into `label_tag` from templates (Django templates do not support that syntax).
+- **2 — AI-assisted debugging**: AI helped diagnose and fix a Django template error caused by attempting to pass keyword args into `label_tag` from templates (Django templates do not support that syntax).
 The solution was to render labels manually using `{{ form.field.id_for_label }}` and explicit `<label>` elements.
 The fix was validated by reloading the pages and confirming the error no longer occurred.

 		Additional debugging example (rating submission):

 		- Problem found during early testing: it was possible to submit the rating form without selecting any stars.
 This caused a server-side crash (HTTP 500 Internal Server Error) when the missing value was treated as a numeric rating.
 The issue was reproduced by a tester and confirmed locally.
 		- AI-assisted fix: an AI-assisted suggestion implemented a small client-side guard that prevents submission when no star is selected and displays a modal prompting the user to choose a rating.
 This prevented the 500 error and improved UX.
+		- AI-assisted UI fix (duplicate modals): AI suggested showing the rating 'Thanks' modal *instead* of the generic flash modal when a rating is submitted, and to add a close (X) control to the rating modal for consistent behavior.
+This was implemented in `templates/base.html` to avoid overlapping modals and improve UX.
 		- Evidence and screenshots: to document the fix for resubmission, add two screenshots to `staticfiles/images`:
 			- `rating_before.png` — the HTTP 500 error screen (before the client-side guard).
 			- `rating_after.png` — the modal shown when attempting to submit without selecting a star (after the client-side guard).